 - Money Spent Since 2013: $584.63 on one side of backsplash in the kitchen (after I decided to upgrade from the Smart Tiles, window treatments….and changing the paint color…. twice.

 - What I Got: new shower tile and fixtures, new vanity and light fixture.

 - Money Spent Since 2013: $1400 on new flooring, new drywall and linen closet, new hardware on the walls and upgrading the faucet fixture.

 Office & Sunporch

 - Money Spent since 2013: Both rooms just got the paint treatment.
-It cost me $250 to give the sunporch a makeover and ~$100 + 2 years to finally get all of the office trim painted.
+It cost me $250 to give the sunporch a makeover and ~$100 + two years of my life to finally get all of the office trim painted.